-Using the ENCODE regulatory data to interpret non-coding somatic variants in cancer
+Integrating the ENCODE regulatory data to interpret cancer

 [JZ2MG]##### around 2800 word without abstract ###

 Long Abstract Old version

 We understand the impact of somatic mutations well in a very limited number of cancer genes; in contrast, the overwhelming number of mutations in cancer genomes occur in non-coding regions.
 The new release of the ENCODE data allows us to bridge these two facts.
 First, the new ENCODE data enables precise tissue-matched genome-wide background mutation rate calibration in a variety of tumors by separating the effect of well-known confounders, such as replication timing and chromatin status.
 Furthermore, by integrating large scale ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET data from ENCODE, we are able to define with high confidence distal and proximal regulatory elements and their linkages to annotated genes.
 This enables us to create extended gene definitions, and we are able to show these are more sensitive than coding regions in terms of burdening analysis.
 In particular in leukemia, in addition to well-known drivers such as TP53 and ATM, it allows us to pick up other key genes such as BCL6, which can then be associated with patient prognosis.
 Second, we integrated the ENCODE data to build up a high confidence TF-gene regulatory network.
 This enabled us to identify highly rewired (i.e. target changing) TFs, such as NRF1 and MYC by comparing tumor and normal samples.
 By integrating large-scale chromatin features, we demonstrated that such massive rewiring events between tumor and normal cell lines are mainly attributable to the chromatin structure changes instead of direct mutational effect.
 Furthermore, we also found that TFs with more mutationally burdened binding sites (e.g., EZH2 and NR2C2) tend to be located at the bottom hierarchy of the TF regulation network.
 Third, using the ENCODE regulatory network, we developed integrative scoring workflow to prioritize key elements (and mutations in them) according to their role in cancer and then validated these in small-scale studies.
 In particular, we prioritized ZNF687 as a key TF for breast cancer and SUB1 as a key RNA binding protein for liver and lung cancer and validated them through siRNA knockdown experiments.
 Finally, we identified key enhancers and mutations in them in breast cancer and then validated their functional effect through luciferase assays.